SYD - HND

 The average price of all round-trip flights from Sydney to Tokyo Haneda Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Sydney to Tokyo Haneda, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Saturdays and the most expensive ones on Sundays.
+When flying from Sydney to Tokyo Haneda, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
+For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Sydney to Tokyo Haneda Airport?